At Northbound Treatment Services, we succeed where other attempts to change behavior have failed.

 Addiction appears to be the result of a variety of extremely complex factors.
 Genetics, social status, and state of mind can all play a role in addiction.
 Further complicating the psychology of addiction is the unique interplay and effect of one’s childhood experiences.
 Research indicates that psychological gratification is closely related to addiction in the way that people indulge themselves in exchange for some kind of “reward”; this, in turn, can create a dependency on a particular substance or an activity.

 Respect and Dignity

 Each client receives more than 40 hours a week of individual and group therapy, and all of our therapists hold a master’s degree or higher in their respective disciplines.
-Each client is matched to a therapist who specializes in a treatment method that best serves the client.
+Each client is matched to a therapist who specializes in a treatment method that best serves the individual client.
 Rather than stick the client into a “treatment track,” we build a unique plan according the client’s needs.

-During the early phases of recovery, the focus is on gaining insight into the destructive attitudes and behaviors that lead to treatment failure.
+Because our goal is to make a healthy and lasting life change, during the early phases of recovery, the focus is on gaining insight into the destructive attitudes and behaviors that lead to treatment failure.
 The goal is to begin controlling the symptoms, reduce isolation, and increase social connections so therapeutic paths can begin to help.